 We've put together a helpful guide to assist students in the steps to follow in writing a research paper.
 While it may appear somewhat elementary, it does illustrate how to break down this sometimes daunting task into easy to understand "chunks."

-Download Writing a Research Paper in 15 Easy Steps
+Download Writing a Research Paper in 15 Easy Steps May.2018.pdf

 Want to write "A" papers?
 Check out this list from UC Santa Barbara English teachers, adapted from Jerome Beatty's The Norton Introduction to Fiction entitled World's Most Comprehensive Checklist for Papers.